 The right handed cutting rules apply

 The normal right-handed rules for cutting like “thumbs up” still applies when teaching left handers to cut.
 The thumb holding the scissors must be on the top, and the thumb of the working hand must be on top of the paper.

 Teaching left handers to cut spirals.
 Left handed scissor skills

 When it comes to cutting spirals, our lefties must get their very own sheet.
 Think about it.
 If the spiral is anti-clockwise, then it will be great for our right-handed friends, but our lefties will get tied up in knots.
 Not because they are doing anything wrong.
 But simply because we have not correctly orientated the spiral for them.
 Our lefties need their spiral to be clockwise.

 Way back when I first started on my cutting journey, I had a spiral cutting snake sheet in my practice.
 And I just turned it over and traced the back of the snake for our lefties.
 But today, I have made you one for both our lefties and right-handed children.
 And make sure you don’t give the right-handed children the lefty snake either!

-Teaching left handers to cut | Sit opposite your left hander
+Teaching left handers to cut.
+Sit opposite your left hander

 Lefties shouldn’t experience any difficulties cutting on account of their being left handed.
 Difficulties arise when we forget to put in the basic accommodation of supplying them with the correct scissors or cutting sheets with the correct direction.

 If you are right handed and are getting in a muddle teaching left handers to cut, choose to sit opposite rather than beside them.
 This way your lefty will just mirror and copy you and there is no need for you to to try and work out which way to show them.
 This is a great strategy for left handed scissor skills.